Valve Corporation: Steam Machine

 Newell has been critical of the direction that Microsoft has taken with making Windows a closed architecture similar to Apple's products, and has stated that he believes that the changes made in Windows 8 are "a catastrophe for everyone in the [personal computer] space".
 Newell identified the open-source Linux platform as an ideal platform for Steam and said the only thing holding back its adoption is the lack of games.

 In 2012, Valve announced that they were working on a console-PC hybrid for the living room, dubbed by media as the "Steam Box".
 A precursor to such a unit is SteamOS, a freely available Linux-based operating system that builds upon the Steam client functionality that includes media services, live streaming across home networks, game sharing within families, and parental controls.
-SteamOS was officially announced in September 2013 as the first of several announcements related to the Steam Machine platform as well as their unique game controller.
+SteamOS was officially announced in September 2013 as the first of several announcements related to the Steam Machine platform as well as its unique game controller.
 In May 2014, Valve announced that the company's own SteamOS-powered Steam Machine would be delayed until 2015 due to problems with the game controller.
-In 2015, Alienware, ZOTAC, and CyberPowerPC launched their versions of the Steam Machine.
+In 2015, Alienware, ZOTAC, and CyberPowerPC launched its versions of the Steam Machine.
 By June 2016, fewer than half a million had been sold.
 While the Steam Machine line has been effectively canceled, Valve continued to manufacture and sell Steam Controllers until late November 2019, and publishes both mobile apps and software for the Steam Link, allowing in-home streaming.

+Steam Controller

+Valve has released two versions of a game controller aimed to be used for Steam games, the Steam Controller.
+The first model was released in November 2015, alongside the original Steam Machine concept, while the second was released in May 2026 ahead of Valve's dedciated Steam Machine model and Steam Frame.
+Among other features, both generations of the controller use two small trackpads with haptic feedback which can be used either as traditional controller actions like a joystick, but also like a computer mouse input to control many personal computer games that lack traditional controller support.